star-cats/blinky-dome/README.md

   - P3LX: `git checkout 9096d47b7`

 ## IntelliJ Setup
-Project is built with Gradle, so IntelliJ should automagically configure every to Just Work(TM).
+Project is built with Gradle, so IntelliJ should automagically configure and Just Work(TM).

 - Checkout with Git submodule initialization as described above
 - File > New > Project From Existing Sources
-- Select checkout directory
+- Select blinky-dome directory
 - Hit "Import project from existing model" > "Gradle"
 - Defaults should be fine
 - Hit "Finish"